Javert: Musical

 In the stage musical of the same name, Javert is a central character.
 His character, and his role in the plot, is largely unchanged, and he remains the primary antagonist.
 His is considered a bass-baritone or baritone role.
 He wears a standard costume designed to look like a mid-19th century French policeman.
 He was portrayed by Roger Allam in the Original London Production and Terrence Mann in the original Broadway cast of Les Misérables.
 Ethan Freeman was notable for highlighting Javert's inner pain and his more emotional connection to Valjean.
 Philip Quast played the character in the 10th Anniversary Concert in 1995.
-He has also been played by notable broadway actor Norm Lewis in the 2010 25th anniversary concert.
+He has also been played by notable Broadway actor Norm Lewis in the 2010 25th anniversary concert.
 Russell Crowe played the policeman in the 2012 movie adaptation of Les Misérables.
-Other people who have played the character include Bradley Jaden, Michael Ball, Earl Carpenter, Clive Carter, Robert Cuccioli, Anthony Crivello, Hadley Fraser, Shuler Hensley, Brian Stokes Mitchell, Geoffrey Rush, Will Swenson, Hayden Tee, David Thaxton, Chuck Wagner, and Robert Westenberg.
+Other people who have played the character include Michael Ball, Earl Carpenter, Clive Carter, Anthony Crivello, Robert Cuccioli, Hadley Fraser, Shuler Hensley, Bradley Jaden, Brian Stokes Mitchell, Jeremy Secomb, Will Swenson, Hayden Tee, David Thaxton, Chuck Wagner, and Robert Westenberg.